24 Jun Fake News: What Conventional Phone Companies & Carriers Don’t Want You to Know About Hosted Cloud

 Fake News: “You need to create a separate network to run the system.”

-Fake News: “You have to be a VoIP expert to manage and maintain the system.”
+Fake News: “You have to be a hosted cloud expert to manage and maintain the system.”

-FACT: A hosted VoIP phone system is housed, managed, and maintained by off-site experts who provide everything from end user technical support, to regular updates and system upgrades.
-As we’ve written about, organizations that switch to hosted VoIP don’t face any support burden, which makes their IT staff very happy.
+FACT: A hosted cloud phone system is housed, managed, and maintained by off-site experts who provide everything from end user technical support, to regular updates and system upgrades.
+As we’ve written about, organizations that switch to hosted cloud don’t face any support burden, which makes their IT staff very happy.

-Fake News: “You don’t need a hosted VoIP phone system if you simply use your cell phones.”
+Fake News: “You don’t need a hosted cloud phone system if you simply use your cell phones.”

-Here’s the truth: long before a hosted VoIP phone system goes live, the Solution Provider conducts multiple quality assurance tests to confirm that the network is ready, willing and able to handle the load (e.g. video conferencing, simultaneous calls, etc.).
+Here’s the truth: long before a hosted cloud phone system goes live, the solution provider conducts multiple quality assurance tests to confirm that the network is ready, willing and able to handle the load (e.g. video conferencing, simultaneous calls, etc.).
 The system is also constantly monitored to meet performance standards and achieve a guaranteed uptime of 99.99%.
-Plus, unlike a conventional on-premises system, a hosted VoIP system remains online and operational even in the event of a local power outage.
+Plus, unlike a conventional on-premises system, a hosted cloud system remains online and operational even in the event of a local power outage.

 The Bottom Line